giteliot/werewolf_llm/README.md

 python run.py
 ```

-The simulation will make a single run with the all the roles chosen at random.
+The simulation will make a single run with the all the roles chosen at random, and where you play your turn by writing text on your terminal.

 ### 2. Visual Replay